william-taylor-projects/AquaWeb/README.md

 # AquaWeb

 This is just a concept for a little KDB+ querying tool.
 Not currently going anywhere, and it's only a mock for the UI layer but something might come from it eventually.
+I built it in Angular so if I expand on it in the future I have a good base to start from.
+But yeah that is basically it, will be interesting to see if the idea lifts off...